sakibcy/responsive-web-design/README.md

 ## Which to use?
 Flexbox or Grid?

 CSS Grid is a multi-dimension layout module, which means that it has columns and rows.
-Flexbox can lay out its child items either as columns or rows, but not both.
+Flexbox can lay out its child items either as columns or rows, but not both

 <img src="./images/grid-vs-flexbox.png" />